-If you're on the fence or unsure of what your options are when it comes to buying health insurance, HealthMarkets Insurance Agency can help.
-We work with a network of over 180 insurance companies nationwide to provide a number of policies.
+If you're unsure about what your options are when it comes to buying health insurance, HealthMarkets can help.
+We work with a network that includes hundreds of insurance companies nationwide to provide you with a number of policies.

 Georgia's Health Coverage Facts

-Even after the passing of the ACA in 2010, Georgia today is still experiencing some of the worst uninsured rate in the United States.
-Over 280,000 Georgians who made below the Federal Poverty Line were left without health insurance coverage in 2014 due to GA legislation's decision to not expand Medicaid eligibility.
+Even after the passing of the ACA in 2010, Georgia is still experiencing some of the worst uninsured rates in the United States.
+More than 240,000 Georgians who made below the Federal Poverty Level were left without health insurance coverage in 2017 due to the state’s decision to not expand Medicaid eligibility.

-However, in 2015, more than 530,000 GA residents purchased a health insurance plan through public or private marketplaces, like HealthMarkets.
-This is almost a 200,000 person increase from 2014!
+However, in 2018, more than 480,000 Georgia residents purchased a health insurance plan through public or private marketplaces like HealthMarkets.

-At HealthMarkets, we want to help more Georgians access the health care they need, regardless of their income level.
-And with the ACA's subsidy program still in place, GA residents have more options than ever to find affordable health insurance.
+At HealthMarkets, we want to help more Georgians access the healthcare they need, regardless of their income level.
+With the ACA's subsidy program still in place, Georgia residents have more options than ever to find affordable health insurance.

 Subsidies to Pay for Health Plans in GA

-From covered preventive services to subsidy programs, the ACA has created many ways for families of all income levels to afford paying for health insurance, regardless of what they tiered plan they purchased.
+From covered preventive services to subsidy programs, the ACA has created many ways for families of all income levels to afford paying for health insurance or other protections, regardless of which tiered plan they purchased.

-As mandatory coverage, every health insurance plan should come with ten essential health benefits.
-These benefits are required to be covered by health insurance providers so long as services are done at doctors and specialists who work within the provider's network.
+As mandatory coverage, every health insurance plan should come with 10 essential health benefits.
+These benefits are required to be covered by health insurance providers, so long as services are done through doctors and specialists who work within the provider's network.
 These benefits include:

 - Prescription drugs